-In 2001, Dan Lundberg was hired as archive director at Svenskt visarkiv at the then Statens musiksamlingar.
-Since 2011, the Svenskt visarkiv is a part of Statens musikverk, and since 2013 a part of Statens musikverks arkiv- och biblioteksenhet (Archive and Music Library department) with Lundberg in the combined role of Chief Librarian and Archive Director.
+Dan Lundberg was appointed Director General of Swedish Performing Arts Agency 2020.
+Before that he was archive director at Svenskt visarkiv at Statens musiksamlingar (Swedish National Collections of Music).
+Svenskt visarkiv became part of Musikverket 2011 with Lundberg in the combined role of Chief Librarian and Archive Director.

 From 2004–2007, Lundberg was an adjunct professor in Music and Cultural Diversity at the University of Gävle.
 He is active within the international ethnomusicological research community and, among other positions, President for ESEM (European Seminar in Ethnomusicology) for the period 2008–2014.